mauilion/mauilion-hugo/content/posts/kind-metallb.md

 Most implementations of this are relatively naive.
 They place all of the available nodes behing the load balancer and use tcp port knocking to determine if the node is "healthy" enough to forward traffic to it.

-With Metallb there is a different set of assumptions.
+With Metallb there are a different set of assumptions.

 Metallb can operate in two distinct modes.